IloveNooodles/nicscraper/readme.md

 ./nicscraper -p 135 -y 18 --token <your-token-here>
 ```

-## NEW MODE!!!: Teams Scrap
+## NEW MODE!!
+Teams Scrapping

-Use `-u` flag to use it.
-And if you're using it please provide `Jwt` and `Cvid` token
+Teams Scrapping use `Microsoft Teams` for the source.
+To use it, put `-u` flag and provide `JWT` and `CVID` token

-JWT And Cvid Token can be obtain from your network tab steps are below
+JWT and CVID Token can be obtain from your network tab.
+These are the steps to get them

-1. Open `Micorosft Teams` in browser
+1. Open `Micorosft Teams` in your browser
 2. Open developer console
-3. Type something in the search bar
+3. Type something in the Microsoft Teams search bar
-4. find the `suggestions?scenario=powerbar`
+4. find the `suggestions?scenario=powerbar` network
 5. Right click it and `copy as fetch`
-6. Then provide jwt-auth and the Cvid from there
+6. Then provide JWT and the CVID from there

 In \*nix systems: